|

 Cover

-Letter Magic How can your marketing documents "make
+How can your marketing documents "make

-the grade" in a pile of résumés?
+the grade" in a pile of resumes?
 Why does a hiring manager

-choose one applicant's résumé over another?
+choose one applicant's resume over another?
 Your first impression

 is vital, and the cover letter is often your best chance